 “If a person is convicted of [driving under the influence of alcohol or drugs]…within 10 years of three or more separate [DUI offenses]…that person shall be punished by imprisonment [in prison]…or in a county jail…”

-DUI lawyers draw upon several legal strategies to help clients contest charges under this statute.
+DUI lawyers draw upon several legal strategies to help you contest charges under this statute.
 A few of these include showing that:

 - a DUI conviction was not within 10 years of a prior DUI,

-- police stopped or arrested the defendant without probable cause, and/or
+- police stopped or arrested you without probable cause, and/or

 If charged as a misdemeanor, the offense is punishable by custody in county jail for up to 1 year.